jlchan/jlchan.github.io/_pages/about.md

 ## Recent news:

+* February 2020: Jesse Chan gave an online talk in the Computational Mathematics seminar within the Mathematics Department at Australian National University.
 * December 2020: Jesse Chan gave an online talk at the LLNL Data-driven physical simulation seminar.
 * November 2020: our preprint [Entropy stable modal discontinuous Galerkin schemes and wall boundary conditions for the compressible Navier-Stokes equations
 ](https://arxiv.org/abs/2011.11089) is now up on arXiv.
 We extend the entropy stable treatment of viscous terms to general "modal" DG formulations, which also enables a simple and explicit entropy stable treatment wall boundary conditions.